Hiring Process

 The FireTEAM test includes reading, math and mechanical reasoning components as well as a scored human relations exam.
 The assessment takes approximately 2.5 hours to complete.
 Rescheduling an exam will be allowed at least one week in advance of a scheduled exam.
 You are encouraged to arrive one-half hour early as late arrivals will not be admitted to the examination site.
 Reasonable testing accommodation is available.

 The Public Safety Self Assessment 1 is completed online and takes approximately one-half hour to complete.
-The questionnaire is timed and once started, you will have on hour to complete the questionnaire.
+The assessment is timed and once started, you will have one hour to complete it.
 You should arrange for a minimum of one hour on a computer with internet access.
 If needed, computer resources are available through Seattle or King County Public Libraries.

 Veteran Preference